pAP3R/localh0st/content/post/nuance-ai-ssrf/index.md

 I submitted another HTTP SSRF in MS services via MSRC recently, this time within an insecure `api.php` endpoint I found on `train.digital.nuance.com`.

-This was a full HTTP SSRF, capable of interacting with internal services, could be used for both GET and POST requests, including sending full POST bodies with arbitrary parameter/value pairs.
-This SSRF was also CSRF-able, and also resulted exfiltration of user authentication tokens in the form of JWTs.
+This was a full HTTP SSRF, capable of interacting with internal services, and could be used for both GET and POST requests, including sending full GET/POST bodies with arbitrary parameter/value pairs to arbitrary resources.

 ## Bounty?
 None.
 A few weeks after submission, MS responded that they confirmed the bug, were investigating the issue, and asked for any more information I could provide.
 At this time I dug in a little bit more, finding the ability to submit full POST requests with bodies and arbitrary params.
 They didn't reply, and closed the case.